What is Traumatic Brain Injury?

-TBI is manifested by either loss of consciousness, alteration of consciousness or mental status, or focal neurologic deficits, which may or may not be transient.
+TBI is manifested by either loss of consciousness, alteration of consciousness or mental status, or focal neurologic deficits, which may come and go.
 TBI is a leading cause of morbidity and mortality worldwide.
 It remains the leading cause of death and disability among young people in developed countries.

 - Loss of consciousness for a few seconds